SamuelEarl/fanny-pack-ui-old/src/routes/update-to-latest-version/+page.svelte.md

 ## Step 5: Update your theme files

-If you need to update `@fanny-pack-ui/svelte-kit` to the latest version, then you will also need to update the `theme.css` and `theme.ts` files.
-Follow the instuctions starting at the top of the [Get Started](/get-started) page to create new, updated `theme.css` and `theme.ts` files, which will include updates that are used in the components.
+If you need to update `@fanny-pack-ui/svelte-kit` to the latest version, then you might also need to update the `theme.css` and/or `theme.ts` files.
+Refer to the instuctions in the [Get Started](/get-started) page for theming details.

 **IMPORTANT:**